About IPPP

 The Institute of Private Practising Psychologists has been representing privately practising psychologists in South Australia since 1981.

-The IPPP has been a peak body of private practitioners in SA.
+The IPPP has been a peak body of private practitioners in SA but is now extending its representation to private practitioners throughout Australia.

 HISTORY